 More Biographical Information

 Tim is primarily a composer, but he has always enjoyed playing stringed instruments.
 His first instrument was the piano at age 7, but it was at age 11 that the strings of the ukulele captured his heart.
 He hasn't stopped playing strings since, focusing on bass in junior-high orchestra, high-school band, college orchestra, and guitar in other ensembles.
 He was educated at the University of California at Santa Barbara, the Université de Bordeaux, and the University of Cincinnati College-Conservatory of Music (DMA, 1977).
 He studied composition with Peter Fricker, Lukas Foss, Scott Huston and Paul Palombo.
 Although his studies focused on composition and upright bass, he always found the time to continue work with guitar, banjo, and various other stringed instruments.
-He became Professor of Music at Concord University in 1978, where he has been a prolific composer and teaches music theory, composition, classical guitar, and classic banjo.
+He became Professor of Music at Concord University in 1978, where he was a prolific composer and taught music theory, composition, classical guitar, and classic banjo.
 His compositions include works for symphony orchestra, string quartet, wind ensemble, piano, flute, guitar, banjo, and electronic instruments.
 During the summers of 2001 and 2002, he took extra graduate classes at New York University in modern electronic music and composition.
-Tim is a member of the American Banjo Fraternity, Early Music America, and the Viola da Gamba Society of America, and the Viola da Gamba Society of New York.
+Tim retired from Concord at the end of 2019 but continues to compose and perform.
+Tim is a member of the American Banjo Fraternity, and the Viola da Gamba Society of America, and the Viola da Gamba Society of New York.